scottmangiapane/podfish/README.md

 <img src="ui/public/logo.svg" width=20%>
 </p>

 Podfish is a self-hostable podcast client.
 It lets you browse your favorite podcasts, play episodes, keep track of which episodes you've heard already, and more.
-It aims to be like Google Podcasts minus the discovery features.
+It aims to be like Apple Podcasts, Spotify, etc.

 # Screenshots